What separates a good leader from a great one?

 However, there are a few things that are most effective.
-These approaches allow you to develop all, or several, emotional intelligence qualities at once.
+These approaches allow you to develop all, or several, EQ qualities at once.

-Here are 3 practical ways to develop your emotional intelligence:
+Here are 3 practical ways to develop emotional intelligence for leaders:

 1. Practice mindfulness to develop self-awareness